Bamboo: A Sustainable Choice

 2024 Review: AGHA Trade Show in Sydney

 The event itself, located at the expansive Sydney Olympic Park, was well-organized, with exhibitors from across Australia displaying their latest giftware, home goods, and lifestyle products.
 Many attendees seemed to be browsing rather than making serious business connections, and the selection of products on offer didn’t stand out much from what you might find at other wholesale events.
+There was also a free bus toa rival trade show at the ICC in Darling Harbour.
 For my business, which thrives on offering unique and well-curated items, it just didn’t align with what I had hoped for.

 On the bright side, the experience was a memorable one for personal reasons.
 My wife and daughter helped me run the stand, and we all bonded over the process of setting up, interacting with potential customers, and learning the ropes together.
+We stayed a couple of nights in a nearby aparthotel.
 It was fun working as a family team, and the show became a shared experience that brought us closer.
 It was also a fascinating introduction to the world of wholesale, and I learned a lot about how these events work.
 From navigating the lead generation app to handing out marketing materials, it was a crash course in trade show logistics.
+Ironically my day job is with an exhibition company and my role is in content, it was different coming at it from a customer perspective.

 Even though the results from the event weren’t what I had hoped for in terms of business outcomes, it was still a great learning experience.
 Having this firsthand insight into the wholesale environment, understanding how to set up an appealing booth, and seeing the kinds of products that succeed in this space has already shaped how I’ll approach future events.
 It wasn’t all bad — the lessons learned and the time spent with my family definitely made it worthwhile